-Using Elevation Regions and Garden Beds, you can model a stepped garden bed, then place plant images to customize its appearance.
+Using Elevation Regions, Retaining Walls, and Garden Beds, you can model a stepped garden bed, then place plant images to customize its appearance.

 If your plan does not already have a Terrain Perimeter, selectTerrain> Create Terrain Perimeterto create one and resize it as needed.

 If your plan already has a structure in it, select Terrain> Elevation Data> Elevation Region and draw a rectangular flat region within the Terrain Perimeter around the house, similar to the image shown below.

 Once placed, use the Select Objects tool to select the Flat Region and choose Open Object to display the Flat Region Specification dialog.

 On the Elevation panel, verify that the Elevation is set to 0" and click OK to close the dialog.

 Repeat this process to create several additional Flat Regions which will become the steps in the garden terrace.

 You may find it easier to work with elevation regions by selecting the Fill Style panel and choosing a Fill Pattern and Fill Color to help differentiate between the various regions in plan view.

 Set the Elevation of the second Flat Region, represented above in a green angle grid pattern,to-24"(or -2').